-The Marine Corps Association & Foundation awards the “Chesty” Puller Recruit Company Honor Graduate Award to each graduating company at the Parris Island and San Diego Recruit Depots.
+The Marine Corps Association & Foundation provides the "Chesty" Puller Recruit Company Honor Graduate Award for each graduating company at the Parris Island and San Diego Recruit Depots.

-LCpl Joshua M. Nelson of The Colony, Texas was recognized with the award at the Oct.
-12, 2012 Mike Company graduation for 3d Recruit Training Battalion, Marine Corps Recruiting Depot San Diego.
+LCpl Andrew Peal was recognized with the award at the March 8, 2013 Company Kilo graduation for 3d Recruit Training Battalion, Marine Corps Recruiting Depot San Diego.

 The "Chesty" Puller Recruit Company Honor Graduate Award is presented to the Marine of each graduating company who demonstrated the highest potential for future leadership and responsibility in the Marine Corps.
 Approximately 90 recruit training companies graduate each year and one recruit honor graduate is selected from each company.

-LtGen Lewis Burwell “Chesty” Puller was the most decorated U.S. Marine in history, and is the only Marine to be awarded five Navy Crosses.
-He received the nation’s second highest military decoration a total of six times, in addition to the five Navy Crosses he was also awarded the United States Army Distinguished Service Cross.
+LtGen Lewis Burwell "Chesty" Puller was one of the most decorated U.S. Marines in history, and is the only Marine to be awarded five Navy Crosses.
+He received the nation's second highest military decoration a total of six times, and in addition to the five Navy Crosses he was also awarded the United States Army Distinguished Service Cross.